siddhu-06/RideFlow/README.md

 - Ride service auth fails in microservices: use the same `JWT_SECRET` for user, captain, and ride services.
 - No captains receive rides: captain must be logged in, joined to Socket.IO, active, and within 2km in monolith mode; in microservice mode captain availability must be toggled on.
 - RabbitMQ unavailable: services keep running and retry locally, but queue flows need RabbitMQ started.

-## Resume Explanation

-RideFlow demonstrates the same product in two backend styles.
-The monolith shows end-to-end ride booking with real-time Socket.IO and Google Maps.
-The microservices version separates user, captain, and ride ownership behind a gateway, then uses RabbitMQ queues and long-polling to decouple ride creation from captain/user notifications.